abe-winter/task-inbox/README.md

 # task-inbox

 This is a 'shared task inbox' for small teams.
+It lets you post tasks via API and triggers webhooks when you resolve them or otherwise change their state.
+It previews attachments for the tasks.
+You'd think this would be easy to find on the market / existing OSS.

-## Current features
+## Working features

 - create tasks programmatically via API
+- web UX that works on mobile
 - receive webhooks on your server when a task changes status
-- log in to a UX to view and resolve pending tasks
-- keep a paper trail
-- responsive enough to use on mobile web

 ## Operations